 The number of questions asked is a good indicator of the depth of insight that is in a public opinion release.
+Is it light and fluffy or deep and extensive?
 On average, each public opinion release has 10 questions that have been asked.
-The average does not reflect, however, the considerable variation in the number nor the fact that in 19% of releases there is no way to confidently tell how many questions were asked.
+The average does not reflect, however, the considerable variation in the number nor the fact that in 15% of releases there is no way to confidently tell how many questions were asked.

-The 2177 unique releases identified since April 2016 represent a whopping 17,737 questions (though not necessarily unique questions)
+The 3676 unique releases identified since April 2016 represent a 29,922 questions (though not necessarily unique questions).

 A Lack of Information about the Number of Questions

-The number of questions is most likely to be known for economic policy releases (2% did not identify the number of questions) and least likely to be known for general perceptions of life and world (9.5%).
+We could not determine how many questions were asked in 15% of the releases.
+The number of questions is most likely to be known for electoral and party competition policy releases (4% did not identify the number of questions) and least likely to be known for general perceptions of life and world (44%).
 This is consistent with private sector companies that are using polling as content strategy deciding not to share the questions asked.

 Topics Most Likely to Have the Most Questions

-On average, releases that focus on generally perceptions of life and world tend to have the highest number of questions (15.28).
-Public policy releases (10.1) also tend to have a higher number of questions.
-Electoral and political competition releases (8.5) and economic releases (4.4) have the fewest questions per releases.
+On average, releases that focus on generally perceptions of life and world tend to have the highest number of questions (14.6) if the information is available.
+Public policy releases (10.0) also tend to have a higher number of questions.
+Electoral and political competition releases (8.5) and economic releases (4.5) have the fewest questions per releases.

-Many releases only have 1 of 2 questions.
-Nine per cent of public policy releases only have 1 or 2.
-This is very thin.
-Electoral and political competition also tend to have fewer (5%).
+Many releases only have 1 (10%) or 2 (10%) questions.
+Twenty-five per cent of public policy releases only have 1 or 2.
+Electoral and political competition also tend to have fewer (15% have 1 or 2).

 Online Research Allows for More Questions

-Polls sponsored by the media have, on average, the fewest questions (average 7.4) followed by those funded by research firms.
+Polls sponsored by the media have, on average, the fewest questions (average 7.0) followed by those funded by research firms (8.6).
 So the potentially most visible survey results are the most likely to be based on fewer questions.

 Public polls are all about the Business of Reading our MindsRichard Jenkins